-Both in leadership and people development, you can’t get around emotional intelligence these days: everyone talks about it, everyone says you should have it.
-And here are some intriguing figures to back these statements up:
+Both in leadership and people development, you can’t get around emotional intelligence these days: everyone talks about it, and everyone says you should have it.
+And here are some intriguing figures to back-up these statements:

 Two cheers for emotional intelligence in leadership